Foot-and-mouth disease (FMD)

 Passport scanning

-Travellers are advised that biosecurity officers at all international airports are using a smartphone app on a department issued mobile device to scan the passports of selected travellers passing through biosecurity intervention points.
+Travellers are advised that biosecurity officers at all international airports and cruise terminals are using a smartphone app on a department issued mobile device to scan the passports of selected travellers passing through biosecurity intervention points.
 The app scans the machine-readable zone of the passport which contains the same information travellers are required to enter on their Incoming Passenger Card.
 Collecting this information digitally will allow the department to streamline the biosecurity clearance process in the future, and may have a minimal impact on travellers.
-Traveller processing through biosecurity channels at international airports has not changed.
+Traveller processing through biosecurity channels at international airports and cruise terminals has not changed.
 To assist with efficient biosecurity clearance, all travellers arriving in Australia should have their passports ready for scanning upon request.

 For information about passport scanning, please email the department.